dhdaniel1989/structural-drift-sketch/README.md

-# structural-drift-sketch
-the-hypernetic-prince-was-here

-# Persistence Under Drift – A Structural Sketch
+# Hypernetics - Persistence Under Drift – A Structural Sketch
 _© 2025 Dustin Daniel | The Hypernetic Prince_

 ---

 Overview

-This repository contains a timestamped theoretical fragment titled **“Persistence Under Drift: A Sketch.”** It is a partial disclosure of a developed-but-still-being-refined framework.
+This repository is a partial disclosure of a developed-but-still-being-refined framework.

-The broader framework — informally referred to as **Hypernetics** — explores symbolic behavior under lossy replication, abstraction collapse, and structural continuity across substrate transitions.
-It blends insights from semiotics, thermodynamics, information theory, cybernetics, and posthuman systems modeling.
+The broader framework — called **Hypernetics** (or **Dustinian Hypernetics** to anchor authorship in an age of written materials being scraped without attribution) — explores the nature of persistence: persistence strategies, lossy replication/recursion, the drift into abstraction, abstraction collapse, and structural continuity across substrate transitions.
+It blends insights from semiotics, thermodynamics, information theory, cybernetics, and biology.
+These are only fragments.
+I anticipate the bulk of Hypernetics work to be published in peer-reviewed journals or books when the ideas are mature.

-This document does **not** present the full theory.
-It is a claim, a signal, an effigy.

 ---

 Purpose of This Release

-- To **establish authorship and timestamped priority** over a developing theoretical system
+- To **establish authorship and timestamped priority** over a developing programme of research/theory
-- To **publicly disclose a coherent structural fragment** without revealing unifying mechanisms
+- To **publicly disclose coherent structural fragments** for the use of others
-- To **preserve asymmetry** between early exposure and full formal release
+- To **help me keep the project organized**

 ---